 Overview: The lesson plans for this Jesus is...
 Sunday school curriculum are written to cover 1-1/2 hours and follow this basic format:

-This is small-group time.
-A couple of years ago I realized we could make more progress with Bible memory work if we divided our class of 5- to 10-year-olds into smaller groups and allowed each student to work at his/her own rate.
+A few years ago I realized we could make more progress memorizing Bible verses if we divided our class of 5- to 10-year-olds into smaller groups and allowed each student to work at his/her own rate.
 The kids love this time!
 They enjoy the more individualized attention of the teachers.
 Also, the older kids are not held back by the younger.

 memorize.
-We work on doctrinal verses as found in a series of workbooks
+We often work on doctrinal verses as found in a series of workbooks

 called Quick and Powerful Scriptural Concepts for Children by Valda Johnson and Ilene Sargeant, published by Out of the Fire Publications, 230 SE Pine Street, Albany, OR 97321.

 The basic idea with the Quick and Powerful system is to have students work on six verses at a time, quoting one at a time, then two at a time, etc., until they are ready to test on all six verses.
 We then offer prizes for students who pass with a score of 80 percent or better.

 Check out my BIBLE MEMORIZATION page for more ideas.